-In other words, the Restore is a pretty amazing little sleep tool regardless of whether you struggle with winding down at night, waking up in the morning, or both.
-While the Hatch Restore is a bit more of expensive than some of the more basic sunrise alarm clocks on the market, quality sleep is so vital for health (especially in midlife) that to me it easily warrants the investment – about the same cost as a meal out at a good restaurant, and with way more lasting benefits in the way of a restful sleep and peaceful morning.
+In other words, the Restore 2 is a pretty amazing little sleep tool regardless of whether you struggle with winding down at night, waking up in the morning, or both.
+While the Restore 2 is a bit more of expensive than some of the more basic sunrise alarm clocks on the market, quality sleep is so vital for health (especially in midlife) that to me it easily warrants the investment – about the same cost as a meal out at a good restaurant, and with way more lasting benefits in the way of a restful sleep and peaceful morning.

 Also very good: the Philips Sunrise Alarm

 I have had this exact clock since 2016 – for a $50 electronic that’s lived in four different houses and gets knocked off the bedside table from time to time, that’s a good value!
 I still love this basic sunrise clock, which was my introduction to the whole concept.
 Philips has upped their game since, with a smart sunrise clock featuring personalized bedtime routines, a variety of brightness settings, wake-up sounds and smart features like tap snooze and dimmable display.
 Considering the price, however ($179), I think my new favorite in the category, the Hatch Restore, is a better value at $129, with the same features and then some.